bycop/Discord-global-chat/readme.md

 ```
 When you run the bot, create "global" channel on the server where the bot is then send a message in that channel to send it to all the servers.

-Thanks to Cynthia Dev for the update

-(no problem.
-I updated your readme as well this time :P )
 ## Others Bots

 Discord-Image-to-twitter : https://github.com/bycop/Discord-Image-to-twitter <br>